 Most HVAC systems will ask the filter be changed every two to three months.
 It is best to change them once a month if you live in a high pollen area or if there are pets in the home.
 Changing the filters are fairly easy.
 The HVAC unit’s documentation should have the size filter you need and the MERV (minimum efficiency reporting valve) range the furnace falls in to.
 A high MERV filter has a very tight mesh that could be too much for some units resulting in a situation a lot like a clogged filter.
 Filters are relatively inexpensive and are easy to slide the old one out and pop a new one in.

 Cagle Service strives to make sure every customer is meeting their home or office comfort goals.
-Any further assistance or questions regarding filters, please give us a call at 731-300-1030 and we will help however possible.
+We have ac maintenance plans that include the changing of your air filter, among other things.
+If you need any further assistance or questions, please give us a call at 731-300-1030 and we will help however possible.